Saks Fifth Avenue on Magnificent Mile robbed

 At about 8:15 p.m.
 Thursday, three men were in the fine jewelry department at the store, located at 700 North Michigan Avenue.

-They asked for help and as a sales associate showed them some bracelets, one of the men grabbed.
+They asked for help and as a sales associate showed them some bracelets, one of the men grabbed the jewlery.
 The three men then ran out of the store.

 The men were last seen running south on Michigan Avenue.

 Detectives are reviewing surveillance video at the store to see if it reveals any details helpful in the investigation.
+No one is in custody.

+CPD have arrested several juveniles believed to be involved in 10 robberies along Michigan Avenue.

+Earlier in April, someone was stabbed at 600 North Michigan Avenue.
+In March, visitors to Water Tower Place were shaken by reports of gunfire inside the mall.
+No one was hurt.